China National Nuclear Corporation: History

 In June 2015, CNNC announced it would aim to raise 13.19 billion Chinese yuan in an initial public offering, that if successful, would be the largest in China in almost four years previously.
 In September 2015, CNNC signed a memorandum of understanding with Bill Gates-backed TerraPower for the construction of a traveling wave reactor.

 In September, CNNC announced a project with the UK's National Nuclear Laboratory to create the Joint Research and Innovation Centre.
 The centre will investigate aspects of the nuclear fuel cycle.
 The UK and China will jointly fund the project over five years at the cost of £50 million.

 As of 2017, CNNC was developing a 400 MWth heat-only reactor for district heating.

 In 2018, CNNC acquired nuclear power plant builder China Nuclear Engineering & Construction Corp (CNECC).

+It is one of the two most significant companies in China's uranium mining and nuclear power sectors (the other being China General Nuclear Power Group).
+CNNC is supervised by the State Council via the State-owned Assets Supervision and Administration Commission.

 U.S. sanctions

 In August 2020, the United States Department of Defense published the names of companies linked to the People's Liberation Army operating directly or indirectly in the United States.
 CNNC and CNECC were included on the list.
 In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which included the two companies above.